dilleswari1234/TSD_NET/README.md

 This repository provides the implementation of **a unified audio encoder framework for Target Sound Detection (TSD)**.
 The models are trained and evaluated on the **Urban TSD Strong** and **Urban TSD Strong+** datasets:
-- **Strong** provides temporally strong labels with precise timestamps.
-- **Strong+** extends Strong by adding negative samples (where the target sound is absent), enabling more realistic evaluation.
----

 ## 📌 Overview

 **Target Sound Detection (TSD)** is the task of determining whether a target sound occurs within an audio mixture.